Dutch Fehring

+William Paul "Dutch" Fehring (May 31, 1912 – April 13, 2006) was an American football and baseball player, coach, and administrator.
+Fehring was president of the United States Baseball Federation, and oversaw the return of the U.S. national team to international baseball competition.
+He also briefly led the World Amateur Baseball Federation, better known as FEMBA, during its split from the International Baseball Federation (FIBA) in the early 1970s.

-William Paul "Dutch" Fehring (May 31, 1912— April 13, 2006) was an American football and baseball player and coach.
-He served as the head baseball coach at Purdue University from 1936 to 1942 and at Stanford University from 1956 to 1967, compiling a career college baseball record of 374–248–9.
+A longtime college baseball coach, he served as the head baseball coach at Purdue University from 1936 to 1942 and at Stanford University from 1956 to 1967, compiling a career record of 374–248–9.
+He was a cup of coffee player with the Chicago White Sox of Major League Baseball, appearing in a single game during the 1934 season.

 Early life

 Born in Columbus, Indiana, Fehring attended Purdue University, where he starred in football, basketball, and baseball, one of only two Purdue athletes to letter nine times.
 Fehring helped the Boilermakers win two Big Ten Conference titles in football and a national championship in basketball in 1932, and was the traveling roommate of John Wooden.
 Fehring was inducted into the inaugural class of the Purdue University Athletic Hall of Fame in 1994.

 Baseball career

 After graduating from Purdue, Fehring chose to play his favorite sport, baseball, where he excelled as a catcher.
 He was signed by the Chicago White Sox and made a single major league appearance, in a road game against the New York Yankees at Yankee Stadium on July 25, 1934.
 Fehring entered the game in the bottom of the seventh inning to catch, with the Yankees leading 10–2.
 During that inning, Lou Gehrig attempted an inside-the-park home run on a ball hit to center field; the ball was relayed to Fehring, who tagged Gehrig out at the plate.
 Gehrig was credited with a triple on the play; he had already hit a home run, single, and double in the game, thus it became the first time that Gehrig hit for the cycle in his career.
 Fehring had one at bat during the game, striking out in the ninth inning.